 Speech software works really well when you already know what to say.
 This really increases the amount of words per hour as a result.

 Other Quick Tips:

 Inserting two or three quotes could easily lengthen your article by 100 words or even more.
 This also helps add more authority to your content, especially when using highly reputable sources.

 Tell a story…

 Speaking of writing articles faster, try some brief storytelling whenever possible.
 If you’re passionate about the story in question, the words will just flow efficiently without pause or hesitation.

 Consider outsourcing or delegating certain tasks such as keyword research, editing, or compiling title ideas as I previously mentioned.
 Again, it’s all about hitting the ground running.

 Finally, allow yourself a short break and abide by it…

-Take a few minutes to stretch in between writing sessions, as this often allows you to come back feeling more refreshed.
+Take a few minutes to stretch between writing sessions, as this often allows you to come back feeling refreshed and more relaxed.

 However, you must abide by a strict time limit.
 Otherwise you risk losing focus and might end up procrastinating.